elwizard33/DCC-Node-API-N8N/README.md

 - Utility
   - Generate Address: Derive address from a supplied public key
   - Validate Address: Check if an address is valid in the network
+ - Matcher
+  - Get Order Books/Book/Status/Restrictions
+  - Asset Rates (get/upsert/delete)
+  - Place Orders (limit/market) and Cancel (by pair or all)

 ## Credentials

 The node can operate with or without credentials.

-Create a credential of type `DccApi` if you want to centrally manage the Base URL and/or include a bearer token for authenticated endpoints (future expansion).
+- Create a credential of type `DccApi` to centrally manage the Node Base URL and/or include a bearer token for authenticated endpoints (future expansion).
+- Create a credential of type `DccMatcherApi` to centrally manage the Matcher Base URL and API token.
+This is separate from the node API and is used only for the Matcher resource.

 Credential fields: